marcelpetrick/cheatsheets/bash.md

 ## manjaro linux - fix problem with slow mirrors
 `sudo pacman-mirrors -f 5 && sudo pacman -Syyu`

+## chrome complains it is outdated and pacman does not show any missing updates
+* rebuild the packages from Microsoft (affects teams and VSCode) `pamac update -a`

 ## number of available cpu cores - checked in different ways
 ```
 echo "cpu check start ----------------------"